krakend/krakend-documentation/commands/run.md

   krakend [command]

 Available Commands:
-  check       Validates that the configuration file is valid. help        Help about any command run         Run the KrakenD server.
+  check         Validates that the configuration file is valid. check-plugin  Check the compatibility with the plugin deps. help          Help about any command run           Run the KrakenD server.

 Flags:
   -c, --config string   Path to the configuration filename